LeonardosGitHub/updateChildPolicies/README.md

 ### The logic and work flow for the ansible code is as follows:

+* Add variables to playbook
     * Update BIG-IQ target host variable
     * Update user variable
     * Update your login provider name. example "local"
     * Provide name of parent policy as input to the playbook

 * Get access & refresh token from BIG-IQ, access token valid for 300 seconds, must use refresh token to extend the access token